 The labeling must also contain relevant information, if it is available, to help health care providers make prescribing decisions and counsel women about the use of the drug during pregnancy; this could include information on disease-associated maternal and/or embryo/fetal risk, dose adjustments during pregnancy and the postpartum period, maternal adverse reactions, fetal/neonatal adverse reactions, and/or the effect of the drug on labor or delivery.

 The final rule went into effect June 30, 2015.
 Therefore any drugs submitted to FDA after that date will be labeled using the new system.
-Drugs approved prior to that date may still use the older lettering system, but they too must have their labeling updated over the next few years.
+Drugs approved prior to that date were phased out and were required to be using the new labeling system by June 2018.
 Most important, the PLLR also requires the label to be updated when information becomes outdated.

 Adequate and well-controlled studies have failed to demonstrate a risk to the fetus in the first trimester of pregnancy (and there is no evidence of risk in later trimesters)